 Angela Victor is passionate about online learning and student engagement.
 She has taught for many years in the higher education sector and is currently an Educational Designer at Griffith University.

-Chris Rawson has researched and worked in online education in the tertiary sector for a number of years.
-He is currently a Senior Educational Developer at Deakin University.
+Georgie Lowe has researched and worked in online education in the tertiary sector for a number of years.
+She is currently a Learning Designer at Deakin University.

 If you haven’t already, follow your lead educators and mentors for course updates, feedback and discussions.
 Simply click on their profile and select ‘follow’.